 Yes we do.
 If you have a prescription taken within the last two years that you can send to us, then we will be able to make the frame up to your specification.
 Email [email protected] if you require more information.

 Yes.
 All our sunglasses use either high quality Nylon or CR39 lenses, chosen for their lightweight properties and most importantly to provide 100% UVA.

 What filter category are your sun lenses?

-All lenses are Filter category 3, providing meaning that they provide a high level of protection from sun glare.
+All lenses are certified as Filter Category 3.
+This means they provide a high level of protection from sun glare.